zakenaio/pp5-tonality/README.md

     - Introducing a comments section allows users to share opinions on tracks or records, fostering community engagement.
 It enriches the user experience, offering valuable insights for newcomers and providing a platform for loyal users to contribute to discussions, enhancing our platform's appeal and sense of community.
 Overall, the addition of a comments section fosters a sense of belonging and community within our platform, enhancing the overall user experience and solidifying our position as a hub for music lovers to discover, discuss, and appreciate their favorite tunes.

-- YOUR-TITLE-FOR-FUTURE-FEATURE-#3
-    - Any additional notes about this feature.

 ## Tools & Technologies Used